Channe/SwiftAnyCodable/README.md

-# AnyCodable
+# SwiftAnyCodable

-`AnyCodable` is a Swift package that provides tools to work with heterogeneous or loosely-structured data while maintaining strong type safety and leveraging Swift's powerful `Codable` protocol.
+`SwiftAnyCodable` is a Swift package that provides tools to work with heterogeneous or loosely-structured data while maintaining strong type safety and leveraging Swift's powerful `Codable` protocol.
 It includes support for dynamic coding keys, decoding nested data, and handling any codable value seamlessly.

 ## Features